Sylabus. Další soubory a informace jsou dostupné přes systém Moodle

 The contribution of all the components to the final grade is as follows:

-Extra additional points for active participation in discussion seminars: 10 points
+Extra additional points for very active participation in discussion seminars: up to 5 points that can compensate for the points not obtained from quizzes and assignments.

 The final grade